Beasta2768/Final-Year-Project/Logbook.md

 	6. Presentation - 10%
 	   - Finished project demonstration
 	   - Has to be deployed in a live environment and be accessible through an app or a website
+   - We also covered logbooks and how they should document your progress throughout the project development process

 ## Advanced web development
 -  this week was an introduction to the module where we had a brief summary of the lecture the history of the web, and how the web developed from static to dynamic pages.
 - We also covered data exchange formats used in the web like XML, CSV and JSON, with JSON and XML being the most prominent of the three in the modern era
 	- With notably widespread use in web API's to transfer information on request

-## Project Development
+## Project Development (18-19/09/24)
 -  For this week with my project development, I have yet to think of an idea for my project.
 However I know that I want my project to use the react frame work and so it would need to be a web based project.
-I for next week I want to find a project idea that I could find interesting, but I have  no idea of what it may be right now
+I for next week I want to find a project idea that I could find interesting, but I don't have an idea of what my project could be.

-## Week 2 ()
+## Week 2 (23/09/24)

-### Seminar
+## Lecture & Seminar
  - Project should be more complicated than second year CSS
  - Should be mindful of ethical approval - and the implication of the topic/ project idea I choose
 	 - might have to adjust project to fit with ethical approval, and reduce the load of work for
 - Project would most likely end up being a proto-type so focus on what the final project would be capable of doing
 	- However don't keep leave time for write-up and not just focus on packing a lot of features into the project for the sake of it

+## Advanced web development

+## Project Development

-## Week 3 ()
+## Week 3 (30/09/24)

 ### Seminar
 - Mention what other methods apart from agile